internetofwater/Western-Water-Datahub/readme.md

 docker compose up
 ```

 You can run tests by entering the container shell and running pytest or opening the provided devcontainer and running the vscode test runner.
-View the [docs](./docs/) for more information.

 ## Limitations